 Your Choice of Surgeon Matters

 Getting gorgeous breast augmentation results starts with the choice of a plastic surgeon.
 It’s important to select an experienced, board-certified surgeon who works with you to create the results you want.
-You can see the type of results Dr. Vartany achieves in our gallery of breast augmentation before-and-after photos featuring his actual patients.
+You can learn more about me and see the type of results we achieve in our gallery of breast augmentation before-and-after photos featuring my actual patients.